laravel/nova-docs/1.0/resources/README.md

 ![Nova Dashboard](./img/dashboard.png)

-If you do not want a resource to appear in the sidebar you may override the `displayInNavigation` property and set it to false.
+If you do not want a resource to appear in the sidebar, you may override the `displayInNavigation` property of your resource class:

 ```php
     /**